Odessey and Oracle: Artwork

+Release history

-Release historyOdessey and Oracle was released in the UK on 19 April 1968.
+Odessey and Oracle was released in the UK on 19 April 1968, which was preceeded by the single release of "Time of the Season" on 5 April.
 Clive Davis, the head of CBS in the US, initially decided not to release the album.
 However, the US Columbia label had released the single "Care of Cell 44" on 21 November 1967 to complete indifference.

 CBS staff producer Al Kooper had picked up a copy of the album during a trip to London, and when he returned to America and played the album he loved it.
 He believed it contained three hit singles.
 At the urging of Kooper the US division of CBS was eventually persuaded to release the album on the little known Date Records subsidiary label in June.

 Date released "Butcher's Tale (Western Front 1914)" as a single in the US, feeling that the song's anti-war theme would resonate with record-buyers due to the Vietnam War.
 The next single, "Time of the Season," slowly gained popularity before finally hitting big on the US charts in March 1969.
 After the song became a hit, Date re-released Odessey and Oracle with severely cropped artwork.
 This time the album charted, reaching number 95 in the US.
 By then Rod Argent and Chris White were busy with their new band, Argent.